aliasrobotics/RVD/README.md

 #### Discussion and interpretation

-From the definitions above, it seems reasonable to associate use interchangeably `bugs` and `flaws` when referring to security issues.
-In addition, the word `bug` seems applicable to any flaw that might turn into a `vulnerability` however it must be noted that (from the text above) a `vulnerability` "must be exploited").
-Based on this a clear difference can be established classifiying flaws with potential to be exploitable as `bugs` and flaws exploitable as `vulnerabilities`.
-Ortogonal to this appear `exposures` which refer to misconfigurations that allows attackers to establish an attack vector in a system.
+From the definitions above, it seems reasonable to associate use interchangeably `bugs` and `flaws` when referring to software issues.
+In addition, the word `weakness` seems applicable to any flaw that might turn into a `vulnerability` however it must be noted that
+(from the text above) a `vulnerability` "must be exploited").
+Based on this a clear difference can be established classifiying flaws with no potential to be exploitable as `bugs` and flaws potentially exploitable as `vulnerabilities`.
+Ortogonal to this appear
+`exposures` which refer to misconfigurations that allows attackers to establish an attack vector in a system.

+Beyond pure logic, an additional piece of information that comes out of researching other security databases is that most security-oriented databases do not distinguish between bugs (general bugs) and weaknesses (security bugs).

 Based in all of the above, we interpret and make the following assumptions for RVD:
-- unless specified, all `flaws` are "security flaws" (an alternative could be a quality bug)
+- unless specified, all `flaws` are "security flaws" (an alternative could be a quality flaw)
-- `flaw` and `bug` refer to the same thing and can be used interchangeably
+- `flaw`, `bug` and `weakness` refer to the same thing and can be used interchangeably
-- `bug` is a flaw with potential to be exploited (but unconfirmed its exploitability)
+- a `bug` is a flaw with potential to be exploited (but unconfirmed exploitability) unless specified with the `quality` label in which case, refers to a general non security-related bug.
 - `vulnerability` is a bug that is exploitable.
 - `exposure` is a configuration error or mistake in software that *without leading to exploitation*, leaks relevant information that empowers an attacker.